List of Punisher supporting characters: Mennonite in other media

-A character named John Pilgrim appeared as the main antagonist in season two of The Punisher, played by Josh Stewart.
-The character is loosely inspired by the Mennonite in that both are men with violent pasts who find religion, only to revert to their previous selves due in some part to The Punisher.
-Pilgrim was once a former white supremacist named Robert who found himself jailed for his reckless behavior.
-He was "saved" by company CEOs Anderson Schultz and Eliza Schultz and converted to Christianity, became a pastor, and removed his damning tattoos.
-He married a woman named Rebecca, with whom he had two sons named Michael and Lemuel.
-His past comes back to haunt him when the Schultzes hire him to hunt down Amy Bendix, a young girl who stole incriminating photos of their senator son kissing a man.
-He solemnly is forced to leave his family for the job, as his wife is sick and bedridden, and along with several mercenaries he locates Amy at a small town Sheriff's office where they encounter the Punisher.
-Pilgrim continues to hunt for Amy and the Punisher, though after a rough encounter with his former Neo-Nazi colleagues, he gets word from Eliza that Rebecca has passed away, leaving him broken.
-Everything culminates in a one-on-one fight with the Punisher, but when Pilgrim is nearly defeated, he asks the Punisher to spare his children.
-The Punisher instead kills the Schultzes and rescues the children.
-After reuniting with his kids, Pilgrim parts ways with the Punisher.
+A character loosely inspired by Mennonite named John Pilgrim appears in the second season of The Punisher, portrayed by Josh Stewart.
+This version, previously known as Robert, is a former white supremacist who was jailed for his reckless behavior.
+After being "saved" by company CEOs Anderson and Eliza Schultz, he converted to Christianity, became a pastor, removed his tattoos, and married a woman named Rebecca, with whom he had two sons named Michael and Lemuel.
+However, the Schultzes hire him to hunt down Amy Bendix, a young girl who stole perceived compromising photos of their senator son kissing a man.
+Pilgrim agrees and joins a group of mercenaries in locating her, only to encounter the Punisher.
+After meeting former Neo-Nazi colleagues and learning Rebecca had died from illness, a broken Pilgrim fights the Punisher, who defeats him and later kills the Schultzes.
+Upon being reunited with his sons, Pilgrim parts ways with the Punisher.